jfcandidofilho/gfvote/README.md

 - Paste the code of `gfvote.js` here.
 It is located inside the `auto` directory by the extension name;
 - Save the script and enable it if it isn't enabled already;
 - Close it;
-- Repeat eveything above but copying the code from `gfrestart` intead;
+- Repeat eveything above but copying the code from `gfcount` and `gfrestart` intead;
 - Open the desired form (__can't__ be inside an `iframe`);
 - __Profit!__